TonyLB/maketheworld/packages/mtw-wml/documentation/schema/README.md

 Schema manipulation makes extensive use of the [TagTree](../../ts/tagTree/README.md) library, to reorder tags into some standard hierarchy, and then to filter and prune them.

-***Current***: Currently, the TagTree library makes it very difficult to produce minimal edits on a tree that has been reordered or filtered.
+***Current***: Currently, the TagTree library makes it very difficult to apply minimal edits to a tree that has been reordered or filtered.

 ***Future***: A future iteration of the code should provide a more robust TagTree library which will allow viewing *and editing*